Using SPICT-LIS

 Why use the SPICT-LIS?

-SPICT-LIS helps identify people with one or more general indicators of poor or deteriorating health and clinical signs of serious health conditions for review and care planning.
+SPICT-LIS helps identify people with one or more general indicators of poor or deteriorating health and signs of life shortening conditions for a palliative care review and future care planning.

-Timely identification avoids harm and improves treatment and care of patients and families.
+Early identification for palliative care avoids harm and improves treatment and care.

-Poorly controlled symptoms: give the best available, appropriate treatments for underlying conditions, stop medicines/tests not of benefit; use effective palliative symptom control measures.
+Poorly controlled symptoms: Give the best available, appropriate treatments for underlying conditions, stop medicines/tests not of benefit; use effective palliative symptom management.

-People who are increasingly dependent on others due to deteriorating functional ability, physical frailty and/or mental health problems often need additional care and support.
+Depends on others more due to deteriorating functional ability, physical frailty and/or mental health problems.
+Look at options for more care and support for the person and their family.

-Plan proactive, coordinated care at home from the primary care team and/or other community services or workers.
+Coordinated care at home: Plan care and support from the primary care team and/or other community services or workers.
 Involve the local community.
 Support family carers.

-Assess decision-making capacity.
-Plan ahead if this will deteriorate.
+Decision-making capacity.
+Plan ahead if this will get worse.
 Record details of close family/friends and any legal proxies.
 Involve them in decision-making if capacity is impaired.

-Agree, record, share and review a future care plan; include plans for urgent care and treatment if the person’s health (or care at home) deteriorates rapidly or unexpectedly.
+Future care plan: Agree, record, share and plan to review.
+Include plans for urgent/emergency care and treatment if the person’s health (or care at home) deteriorates rapidly or unexpectedly.

 Taling about future care planning.

-• Benefits, harms and costs of hospital admission, outpatient visits, tests and treatments (e.g., IV antibiotics/fluids; surgery; cancer treatments, more treatments for heart or kidney disease; tube feeding; oxygen/ventilation.
+• Benefits, harms and costs of hospital admission, outpatient visits, tests and treatments (e.g., IV antibiotics/fluids; surgery; cancer treatments, treatments for heart or kidney disease; tube feeding; oxygen or ventilation.

 Tips on starting conversations about care planning.

-• Can we talk about how we manage not knowing exactly what will happen and when?
+- Can we talk about how we might manage when we are not sure what will happen or when?

-• If you got less well, what would be important for you?
-What would she say about this, why is that?
+- If you get less well, what is important for you?
+What would (name) say about this?
+Why is that?

-• Some people want to talk about whether to go to hospital or be at home if they are very ill…
+- Some people find it helps to talk about whether to go to hospital or not if they get ill…

 www.spict.org.uk